Resume for Jason Knight

-- An in-depth knowledge of Traditional Ecological Knowledge, including wilderness survival, wildlife tracking, edible & medicinal plants, naturalist skills, and outdoor leadership.
+- An in-depth knowledge of wilderness survival, wildlife tracking, edible & medicinal plants, naturalist skills, and outdoor leadership.

 - Skilled professional with a unique background in environmental education, biology, and business management.

-- Eighteen years of teaching and administrative experience at wilderness schools.
+- Over twenty years of teaching and administrative experience at wilderness schools.

 - Confident presenter, able to convey information with clarity and enthusiasm.

 - Innovative, highly-organized, efficient, and resourceful, with an excellent work ethic.

 PREVIOUS PROFESSIONAL EXPERIENCE (prior to co-founding Alderleaf in 2006):

 - Assisting land owners in complying with federal, state, county, and local environmental regulations through the preparation of critical/sensitive areas studies and permit acquisition, communicating effectively with government agencies, private engineers, attorneys, developers, and land managers.